andres-canello/AzureAD/Block Legacy Authentication with Conditional Access.md

 ## Block Legacy Authentication clients with Conditional Access
 Conditional Access now has a new Client App called "Other Clients", this represent Legacy Auth clients (there is a separate client type for Exchange ActiveSync, this is ActiveSync/BasicAuth, clients that support ActiveSync/ModernAuth will fall in the Mobile Apps and Desktop Clients category).

-Here is how the new Client Apps condition looks like:

 Any condition can be used to narrow the scope of the policies, so make sure you target only a few test users before deploying it broadly.
 If you still have users using Legacy Auth clients, a first good step would be to allow these clients only from known locations.
 This will stop attackers from accessing your data if they happen to obtain a user's password.